LucasCSpeciale/Metrum_Poject/README.md

 # Open http://localhost:3000 in your browser
 ```

-That's it!
 Use the web interface to run benchmarks and view results.

 ## What This Tool Does